-- A. When members are ordered to be available for immediate recall and either to remain at home or periodically to report their whereabouts, their names shall be placed on a standby roster.
-Assignments to a standby roster shall be, insofar as possible, equitably rotated among members normally required to perform the anticipated duties, provided that nothing in this Article shall preclude the assignment of an individual to a standby roster whose knowledge makes that individual the most logical choice for the anticipated tasks. - B. An amount equal to ten percent (10%) of seven and one-half (7 1⁄2) times the employee's hourly base salary will be paid to a member who is assigned to a standby roster for each calendar day or portion of a calendar day of such assignment.
+- A. When Bargaining Unit Members are ordered to be available for immediate recall and either to remain at home or periodically to report their whereabouts, their names shall be placed on a standby roster.
+Assignments to a standby roster shall be, insofar as possible, equitably rotated among Bargaining Unit Members normally required to perform the anticipated duties, provided that nothing in this Article shall preclude the assignment of an individual to a standby roster whose knowledge makes that individual the most logical choice for the anticipated tasks. - B. An amount equal to ten percent (10%) of seven and one-half (7.5) times the Bargaining Unit Member's hourly base salary will be paid to a Bargaining Unit Member who is assigned to a standby roster for each calendar day or portion of a calendar day of such assignment.
 The daily rate of compensation shall include geographic and shift pay as appropriate.

-13.8 Overtime
+13.8 Telephone Overtime

-When an overtime eligible Bargaining Unit member is required to perform work by telephone after the completion of the member's scheduled work hours, the time worked shall be recorded on the time sheet in fifteen (15) minute increments.
+When an overtime eligible Bargaining Unit Member is required to perform work by telephone after the completion of the Bargaining Unit Member's scheduled work hours, the time worked shall be recorded on the time sheet in fifteen (15) minute increments.